-CalDigit Thunderbolt Station 3, 3 Plus , Lite and mini Docks are Windows Thunderbolt certified products.
-The following 4 key elements can help you to use any Thunderbolt 3 devices with the Windows platform successfully.
+All CalDigit Thunderbolt 3 and 4 products are Windows Thunderbolt certified products.
+The following 4 key elements can help you to use any Thunderbolt 3 and 4 devices with the Windows platform successfully.

-- Your computer must have the latest Thunderbolt 3 firmware and drivers installed.
+- Your computer must be Thunderbolt certified and have the latest Thunderbolt 3, 4 firmware and drivers installed.
 That also includes BIOS, Power Delivery Firmware and Graphics drivers.

-- Your Windows 10 must have the Intel Thunderbolt Software driver installed.
+- Your Windows 10 & 11 must have the Intel Thunderbolt Software driver installed.
 (Some computers may come with the pre-installed Thunderbolt drivers by manufacturers.)

-- You may need to authorize the Thunderbolt connection for the TS3 Plus, TS3, TS3 Lite or mini Dock to your computer from the Intel Thunderbolt software.
+- You may need to authorize the Thunderbolt connection for the Thunderbolt devices to your computer from the Intel Thunderbolt software.

-- In some Windows machines, you can enable Thunderbolt and USB Ports support from BIOS.
+- In some Windows machines, you need to enable Thunderbolt, USB Ports and PCIe support from BIOS.

 * Some Windows 15″ laptops users, such as HP Spectre 15″, may experience a power cycling issue with the TS3 or TS3+ dock when using the [Computer] port, or the Dock would not be recognized by the laptop.
 In this case, please use the non-[Computer] port to connect to your computer.